isovalent/ebpf-docs/docs/linux/helper-function/bpf_clone_redirect.md

 ### Returns

 0 on success, or a negative error in case of failure.
+Positive error indicates a potential drop or congestion in the target device.
+The particular positive error codes are not defined.

 `#!c static long (*bpf_clone_redirect)(struct __sk_buff *skb, __u32 ifindex, __u64 flags) = (void *) 13;`
 <!-- [/HELPER_FUNC_DEF] -->